mjclobo/mjclobo.github.io/_pages/outreach.md

 ## Outreach events in the past
-Myself and some other students/scientists in Princeton prioritize remaining engaged with our New Jersey community.
+A group of AOS students/scientists in Princeton and I prioritize remaining engaged with our New Jersey community.
 Here we (myself, Gabe, and Winnie) are using the [rotating tank setup](https://mjclobo.github.io/projects/#diy-rotating-tank) which I built for outreach and scientific demonstration, during the Spring Into Science outreach event